rklymentiev/py-for-neuro/chapters/chapter4.md

 </opt>

 <opt text="Include as many different colors as you can">
-This would be true, if you want to create an eye hell.
+This would be true, if you wanted to create an eye hell.
 </opt>
 </choice>